lgbt-foundation/whitepaper/whitepaper.md

 ## EXECUTIVE SUMMARY

-The LGBT Foundation launched on January 12, 2018 with the aim to harness the power of blockchain technology to deliver equality for the global LGBT community<sup>exec-1</sup>.
+The LGBT Foundation oficially launched on January 12, 2018 after months of preparation with the aim to harness the power of blockchain technology to deliver equality for the global LGBT community<sup>exec-1</sup>.
 The LGBT Foundation will tokenize the power of the LGBT economy ("Pink Economy") to support three principal goals:

 - Enable members to verify and protect their LGBT identities;
 - Demonstrate and utilize the economic might of the LGBT community;